open-webui/docs/docs/tutorial/slim_down.md

 * Image generation engine (disabled by default)

 The first 2 are enabled and set to local models by default.
 You can change the models in the admin panel (RAG: Documents category, set it to Ollama or OpenAI, Speech-to-text: Audio section, work with OpenAI or WebAPI).
-If you deploy via Docker, you can also set them with the following environment variables: `RAG_EMBEDDING_ENGINE: ollama`, `AUDIO_STT_ENGINE: openai`.
+If you are deploying a fresh Docker image, you can also set them with the following environment variables: `RAG_EMBEDDING_ENGINE: ollama`, `AUDIO_STT_ENGINE: openai`.
+Note that these environment variables have no effect if a `config.json` already exists.